Marvin Mangus: Career

-Leaving ARCO in 1969, after largest oil find in North America, aka Prudhoe Bay, Mangus co-founded a private consultanting firm, Fackler, Calderwood, and Mangus (later Calderwood and Mangus, after Fackler took a state of Alaska Geology position).
+Leaving ARCO in 1969, after largest oil find in North America, Prudhoe Bay, Mangus co-founded a private consultanting firm, Fackler, Calderwood, and Mangus (later Calderwood and Mangus, after Fackler took a state of Alaska Geology position).
 Fackler retired as a State of Alaska employee.
 Mangus did not anticipate that it would be almost ten years later before T.A.P.S.
 Trans Alaskan Oil Pipeline would become operational.
 After the death of his partner, Keith Calderwood, Mangus continued his consulting work solo.
 Keith died of cancer in his mid 50s.
 Calderwood had served as President of the Petroleum Club of Anchorage, and Mangus maintained his professional affiliations until his own death.
 Mangus announced to the media in around 1989 at age 65, that his focus would be painting rather than geology.
 However he maintained his Alaskan geology license and professional connections.
 His 50-year pin for AAPG membership was received at his home only a few days after his death.